diku-dk/futhark-website/blog/2026-07-31-full-flattening.md

 overall the vast majority of our benchmarks see no change in performance.

 Initially we did encounter regressions in many programs.
-The source of this turned out to be irregular nested parallelism that the old flattener would silently treat as sequential, and where treating it as sequential really is the optimal strategy.
+The source of this turned out to be nonuniform nested parallelism that the old flattener would silently treat as sequential, and where treating it as sequential really is the optimal strategy.
 As an example, consider the following function from the benchmark program